 Credit exposures arising on derivative (interest rate and cross currency swaps) contracts with Nationwide and third-party counterparties.
-Rating agencies require that counterparties post collateral covering the mark-to-market (MtM) value plus volatility cushion in the form of cash and/or highly rated securities when counterparties are rated below certain single "A" levels and this is reflected in related documentation; however, Nationwide modified the documentation to require third party counterparties to post collateral that covers the MTM value whenever it is positive in favour of Nationwide Covered Bond LLP; i.e., at all times the MtM is in favour of the LLP, even when the counterparty is rated at or above the required rating.
-Cash collateral received on certain derivatives is disclosed in note 12.
+Rating agencies require that counterparties post collateral covering the mark-to-market (MTM) value plus volatility cushion in the form of cash and/or highly rated securities when counterparties are rated below certain single "A" levels and this is reflected in related documentation; however, Nationwide modified the documentation to require third party counterparties to post collateral that covers the MTM value whenever it is positive in favour of Nationwide Covered Bond LLP; i.e., at all times the MTM is in favour of the LLP, even when the counterparty is rated at or above the required rating.
 For valuing derivatives, the LLP uses discount curves based on overnight indexed swaps (OIS) rates.